BlurryQ/BlurryQ/README.md

 # Hello 👋

-🔭 I’m building a full stack recipe website.
-I have the back end planned and am currently remodelling the front end in preparation for it's move from static to dynamic.
+🔭 I’m building a fair weather weather app in Typescript to let me know whether I should walk the dog, mow the lawn or hop on the bike.

 🌱 I'm learning computer science by working through CS50's Into to Computer Science.